 How to Transition Towards Age-Friendly House

 If possible, the entire living area will share the same floor, eliminating the need to use stairs entirely.
 You need to be able to move with minimal obstruction on the way.
-An open plan is the best solution, but some people enjoy small, defined rooms with more coziness and privacy.
+An open plan is the best solution, but some enjoy small, defined rooms with more coziness and privacy.

 Ideally, there shouldn’t be any steps between rooms or zones.
 Also, each traffic flow should be spacious enough to comfortably accommodate walking assistance, a helping person, or a wheelchair.
 Flooring is one of the crucial aspects of safety, so it must feature smooth, glare-free, slip-resistant surfaces or carpets.
 Every finish should be as low-maintenance as possible.

-Color/texture contrast is an excellent solution to indicate a change in surface levels.
+Colour/texture contrast is an excellent solution to indicate a change in surface levels.
 If the stairs are unavoidable, a contrast between vertical and horizontal will increase visibility.
 Together with excellent lighting and sturdy rails, it will significantly affect the safety and convenience of use.